Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Actress Beverly Owen portrayed Marilyn Munster for the first 14 episodes of the series.
 Owen had been convinced the show would never succeed but ultimately took the role of Marilyn.
 The actress had issues leaving New York and was seen on set depressed and crying.
 She left her role on The Munsters in order to get married to writer and producer Jon Stone.
 Pat Priest took over the role after her departure and remained on the show until its finale.
 Since both actresses looked so alike, many viewers didn't even notice the change.

-Though many associate Jane Sibbett as the role of Ross Gellar's ex-wife Carol on Friends, the part was originally portrayed by Anita Barone.
+Though many associate Jane Sibbett with the role of Ross Gellar's ex-wife, Carol, on Friends, the part was originally portrayed by Anita Barone.
 However, Barone left the show because she wanted to pursue a more full-time role.
 She was therefore replaced by Jane Sibbett, who became the Carol we all know and love.

 © 2018 Rachel M Johnson